deesto/bnl-sdcc-st-group/README.md

 - SDCC: monitoring prototype meeting, discussions
   - additional funding found for Prometheus storage purchase, Rob to request purchasing quotes
   - a few PB of old, out of warranty storage from retired GPFS can also be used for proof of concept
+  - request from sPHENIX for more storage to add their current run TSDB data to Prometheus ([RT](https://rt.racf.bnl.gov/rt/Ticket/Display.html?id=37539))
 - SDCC: troubleshooting of broken Drupal site (no private menu, no editing or admin tools)
   - group and site admin roles were dropped by a recent Drupal update, required manual reinstatement
 - SDCC: troubleshooting of missing data in Grafana plots
   - production ElasticSearch data lost for Belle II conditions services for substantial periods (27 Feb - 11 Mar, 12 Mar 2-3:30am), cause unknown
+- SDCC: debates on user account management and whether separate accounts are required for every desired experiment/group, or if one account with multiple GIDs can now suffice instead
+- SDCC: help NPPS troubleshoot certificate and VO related issues with PanDA token authentication, and [PanDA DOMA IAM instance at CERN](https://panda-iam-doma.cern.ch/)
+- SDCC: meetings and discussions on Drupal upgrades, migrations for STAR to other solutions (e.g., possibly InvenioRDM for doc management based on similar EPIC requirements)

 # 3- 8 Mar
 - ATLAS: VO, IAM user management, questions, troubleshooting